 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat a variety of physical conditions or injuries in people with HIV disease or AIDS.
+All physical therapists are prepared through education and experience to treat a variety of physical conditions and injuries in people with HIV disease or AIDS.
 You may want to consider:

-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in neurologic physical therapy, and has advanced knowledge, experience, and skills that may apply to your condition, as shown by continuing education courses attended or certification as a neurologic clinical specialist in physical therapy.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in neurologic or oncologic physical therapy.
+These physical therapists have advanced knowledge, experience, and skills that may apply to your condition.

 - When you contact a physical therapist for an appointment, be sure to ask about their experience in helping people with underlying HIV disease or AIDS.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of people with HIV disease or AIDS.
-The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
-The article titles are listed by year and are linked either to a PubMed abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for people with HIV disease or AIDS.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract that also may offer free access to the full text, or to other resources.
+You can read them or print out a copy to bring with you to your health care provider.

-Fillipas S, Cherry CL, Cicuttini F, et al. The effects of exercise training on metabolic and morphological outcomes for people living with HIV: a systematic review of randomised controlled trials.
+Fillipas S, Cherry CL, Cicuttini F, et al. The effects of exercise training on metabolic and morphological outcomes for people living with HIV: a systematic review of randomized controlled trials.
 HIV Clin Trials.
-2010;11:270-282.
+2010;11(5):270–282.
 Article Summary on PubMed.

 Sandoval R, Runft B, Roddey T. Pilot study: does lower extremity night splinting assist in the management of painful peripheral neuropathy in the HIV/AIDS population?
 J Int Assoc Physicians AIDS Care (Chic).
 2010;9:368–381.
 Article Summary on PubMed.